julitiux/julitiux/content/posts/spock-framework.md

 ## Isolate Execution of Iterations

 Iteration are isolated from each other in the same wey as separate feature methods.
 Each iteartion get its own instance of the specification class, and the `setup` and `cleanup` methods will be before and after each iteration respectively.

+## Sharing Objects between Iterations

+I order to share an Object between iterationsm it has to be keep in @Shared or static filed.

+> Only @Shared and static variables can be accessed from with a `where` block